A Chinese face recognition startup aiding government surveillance effort scores another $620 million

 Moreover, SenseTime has linked up with U.S.-based chipmaker Qualcomm to develop on-device AI processing solutions.
 Such solutions could be used in edge devices that perform real-time tasks, such as surveillance cameras that engage in face recognition.
 These cameras could conduct AI tasks without having to send data out to the cloud, boosting performance, enhancing security and reducing power consumption.

 Veritone is working with government organizations in the U.S. and around the world to leverage the power of face recognition to promote public safety.
-To learn more, click here.
+To learn more, click here to learn more about Veritone AI solutions for Government.